Vegan rizogalo / Vegan Greek rice pudding (Νηστίσιμο ρυζόγαλο)

 • Add almond milk and sugar to the pot.
 Adjust the heat so that the mixture is at a low boil.
 Stir constantly to ensure that the rice does not stick to the bottom of the pot.

 • Continue cooking; after 10 minutes check the rice for doneness.
 It should be soft and not firm to the bite.
+If it's still really watery, boil for another couple of minutes.
 Once the rice has achieved this state, remove the pot from the heat and let it sit for 5 minutes.
+It will thicken as it cools.

 • When the 5 minutes have passed, stir thoroughly and then ladle the rizogalo into serving bowls.
 Let cool a little bit.